Gummy bear: Ingredients and production

 The traditional gummy bear is made from a mixture of sugar, glucose syrup, starch, flavoring, food coloring, citric acid and gelatin.
 Higher quality gummies have gelatin as the lead ingredient.
 However, recipes vary, such as organic candy, those suitable for vegetarians or those following religious dietary laws.

 Production uses a specialized machine called a starch mogul.
 The image of the gummy bear is stamped into a tray filled with powdered starch.
 The hot, liquid mixture is poured into the indentations in the starch and allowed to cool overnight.
 Once the mixture has set, the candies can be removed from the mold and packaged.
 The molds are open on top, so only the bear's front is formed while the back remains flat.
 The original design for each type of candy is carved into plaster by an artist, then duplicated by a machine and used to create the starch molds for the production line.

-Gummy bears made with bovine, porcine or piscine gelatin are not suitable for vegetarians and vegans.
-Those with porcine gelatin or from animals not slaughtered in either of the two contradictory ritualistic fashions do not conform to kashrut or halal dietary laws.
-In its factory in Turkey, Haribo produces halal bears and other sweets made with bovine gelatin.
-Also, some gummy bears are made with pectin or starch instead of gelatin, making them suitable for vegetarians.
+Gummy bears made with bovine, porcine or Fish gelatin are not suitable for vegetarians and vegans.
+Those containing porcine gelatin or gelatin from animals not slaughtered in keeping with kashrut or halal dietary laws cannot be eaten by observant Jews or Muslims.
+In its factory in Turkey, Haribo produces halal gummy bears.

 Large sour gummy bears are larger and flatter than regular ones, have a softer texture and include fumaric acid or other acid ingredients to produce a sour flavor.
 Some manufacturers produce sour bears with a different texture based on starch instead of gelatin.
 Typically, starch produces a shorter (cleaner bite, less chewy) texture than does gelatin.